-Option B: Herring Caught In Area 1A Can Only Be Landed by the Respective Harvester Vessel The vessel that catches herring (harvester vessel) is responsible for reporting all catch it has aboard.
+Option B: Herring Caught In Area 1A Can Only Be Landed by the Respective Harvester Vessel The vessel that catches the herring (harvester vessel) is responsible for reporting all catch it as aboard.
 Harvester vessels are the only vessels that can land herring caught within Area 1A to a Maine, New Hampshire or Massachusetts port.
 A harvester vessel can only land the amount of herring from Area 1A that is reported on its respective Federal Vessel Trip Report.

-Option C: Herring Carrier Vessels are Limited to Receiving At-Sea Transfers from One Harvester Vessel Per Week and Landing Once Per 24-Hour Period
+Option C: Herring Carrier Vessels are Limited to Receiving At-Sea Transfers from One Harvester Vessel Per Week

-All carrier vessels landing herring caught in Area 1A to a Maine, New Hampshire or Massachusetts port are limited to receiving at-sea transfers from one harvester vessel per week.
-All carrier vessels landing herring caught in Area 1A in any Maine, New Hampshire or Massachusetts port are limited to making one landing per 24 hour period.
+All carrier vessels landing herring caught in Management Area 1A to a Maine, New Hampshire or Massachusetts port are limited to receiving at-sea transfers from one harvester vessel per week.
+All carrier vessels landing herring caught in Management Area 1A in any Maine, New Hampshire or Massachusetts port are limited to making one landing per 24 hour period.